mifi555/mini-minecraft/README.md

   * STONE: a "stone" sound when mario walks on it
   * CAVE ROCKS: in caves, mario can monkey climb the cave ceilings
 - Implemented a Qt audio buffer that handles and plays music and SFX samples that come from the mario 64 engine

+All of these features are implemented primarily from one class, `Mario64`.
+More info can be found by reading the code in [mario64.h](https://github.com/CIS4600-Fall-2023/mini-minecraft-stop-playin-and-unblock-me/blob/michaelm_mario64_merge/assignment_package/src/scene/mario64.h)

 **Milan: Procedural Sky/Day Night Cycle, Fog**